tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 The land, water bodies, and the atmosphere we depend on for survival can be considered as "commons".

+Note that it is not ownership about the government or the state.

+In understanding the Digital Commons, remember that its not about private or state

 ---

 # What is the "commons"?